jeff50508/wordcloud/README.md

 # wordcloud
-make wordcloud by ptt news
+using ptt news to make wordcloud